New Jersey Same-Sex Relationships:

 Common issues faced by couples in same-sex relationships include:

-Rights in Civil Unions and Domestic Partnerships
+Rights and Differences Between Marriages, Civil Unions and Domestic Partnerships

 Concerns about Traveling or Moving between States